Rajarshi12321/Customer-Churn/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to modify and distribute it as per the terms of the license.

-I hope this README provides you with the necessary information to get started with the Housing Price Prediction and Recommending project.
+I hope this README provides you with the necessary information to get started with the Customer Churn Prediction project.